 - Soluble fiber reduces the absorption of cholesterol by binding to it in the gut.

-How Does Fiber Help Digestion and Bowel Health?
+How Fiber Helps in Digestion and Bowel Health?

 - Insoluble fiber moves the stool through the stomach and the intestine at a faster pace which aids digestion and prevents constipation.